mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 Ask your group this question:

-"If you were building paper planes for a group of people who are serious about paper plane races, how would you put yourself in front of them regularly, to test what you're building?
+"If you were building paper planes for a group of adults who are serious about paper plane races, how would you put yourself in front of them regularly, to get feedback on you're building? "

-> <i class="fa fa-magic"></i> Draw out from this, in a personal story, of how you can put  yourself in-front of the people who use, or might use the things we are designing for.
-Not as a special thing, but as something we do, in some way - regularly.
+> <i class="fa fa-magic"></i> Emphasis the important of putting your product, ideas, and outcome in front of people for regular feedback.
+Not as something you do after 10 weeks, but something built into your development workflow.

 ## 4. Research vrs Development